ourstudio-se/puan-python/docs/source/guide/tutorials/plog-model.rst

    \text{milk_done_right} = \text{milk_home} \rightarrow \text{milk_bought}

 There is a proposition class for this expression called `:class: puan.logic.plog.Imply` and it exist to model an implication.
-The implication-proposition is another essential class in the plog system and it has two properties; a condition and a consequence.
+The `Imply` proposition is another essential class in the plog system and it has two properties; a condition and a consequence.
 The operator says the relationship between the condition and the consequence.
 For instance, it can say *if milk is half* (condition), then buy more milk (consequence).

 So now, let's put it into code.